 This ensures the continuity of your business.

-Taking out credit insurance offers many advantages.
-Below, we list the most important benefits for you.
+Taking out credit insurance has many advantages.
+We list the most important ones for you:

 People think there is a lot of administrative burden attached to credit insurance.
 That is not correct.
 Of course, you have to perform a number of actions, but these actually contribute to improving your debtor management and to reducing your debtor risks.
 Practice shows that in almost all organisations, credit insurance fits perfectly within the existing debtor monitoring.
 In fact, it often proves to be of absolute added value.

 In the Netherlands, more than 80 per cent of all requested limits are issued by credit insurers.
 These are limits on outstanding to moderately performing companies.
 Really poorly performing companies or companies that do not want to provide information cannot be insured.
-It is the role of the credit insurer to check how creditworthy a buyer is.
-Both the credit insurer and Xolv will pull out all the stops for you to set a limit on your buyer.
+It is the role of the credit insurer to test how creditworthy is a buyer.
+Both the credit insurer and Xolv will pull out all the stops for you to establish a limit on your buyer.
 However, when a credit insurer decides not to cover a buyer, it is wise to ask yourself: should I really want to do business with this non-creditworthy buyer?

 This is a very outdated idea.
 Based on good disclosure, credit insurers can often still maintain cover on struggling companies.
 One of the most striking examples in recent years is the situation surrounding Vroom & Dreesmann (V&D).
 Days before V&D went bankrupt, credit insurers were still providing cover based on collateral and good ongoing disclosure.
 After the bankruptcy, the credit insurer immediately paid out the loss and was then able to recover the full amount from shareholders.
 Not providing financial data to credit insurers when things are going badly may seem logical but it certainly is not.
 It is precisely by not providing data that credit insurers are more likely to reduce or withdraw limits.